Château du Champ de Bataille

-The Château du Champ-de-Bataille, is a château located in the Eure department of the French region of Upper Normandy.
-It's a Baroque château lying between the communes of Neubourg and Sainte-Opportune-du-Bosc, and in the Campagne du Neubourg, between the river Risle to the west and the river Iton to the east.
+The Château du Champ de Bataille is a château located in the Eure department of the French region of Upper Normandy.
+It is a Baroque château lying between the communes of Neubourg and Sainte-Opportune-du-Bosc, and in the Campagne du Neubourg, between the river Risle to the west and the river Iton to the east.
 It was built in the 17th century for the Maréchal de Créqui.

 History

-In 1650 Alexandre de Créquy-Bernieulle (1628–1703) was arrested and exiled to the provinces by Cardinal Mazarin.
-He built the Château du Champ-de-Bataille between 1653 and 1665.
+In 1650, Alexandre de Créquy-Bernieulle (1628–1703) was arrested and exiled to the provinces by Cardinal Mazarin.
+He built the Château du Champ de Bataille between 1653 and 1665.
 After the arrest the château was the home of the "de Merendonque" family.
 During the French Revolution, the château was stormed and the furniture was sold throughout France.

 It was the seat of the Dukes d'Harcourt (of the House of Harcourt) until the head of the family sold it in 1983.
 The Harcourt family bought it in 1754, they were forced to sell it after the French Revolution but they re-bought the Château later.

-As of 2025, it's owned by interior designer Jacques Garcia who purchased it in 1992.
+Interior designer Jacques Garcia owns the château, having purchased it in 1992.